krekhovx/dotfiles-debian/README.md

 I'm lazy, so there's a script [init](https://github.com/krekhovx/dotfiles-debian/blob/master/init) which initialize/configure my work environment automatically.
-I am using the latest stable version of Debian with Xfce.
+I am using the latest stable version of Debian with Xfce on my laptop.

 The repository is updated frequently.